 sLT w2 d5 | sLT w1 d1 | |||

 Zab Judah (Super) is a retired American professional boxer.
 He was born in Brownsville, Brooklyn, New York City, New York, U.S. on October 27, 1977.
-Judah made his professional boxing debut at the age of 18 on September 20, 1996.
-He is a former 2-weight-class world champion.
-He is 45 years old, and will be turning 46 in 8 months and 23 days.
+Judah made his professional boxing debut at the age of 18, on September 20, 1996.
+He is a former two-weight-class world champion.
+He is 45 years old, and will be turning 46 in four months and 18 days.

 Total Fights | 56 |